muhammadbna/aws_certified_cloud_practitioner_2020/readme.md

 - Only operated by employees who are US citizens on US soil
 - Only accessible to US entities and root account holders who pass a screening process
 - Customers can architect secure cloud solutions that comply with US regulations

+# Introduction to AWS tools

+## Budgets

+- Create custom budgets that alert you when you exceed (or are forecasted to exceed) the thresholds that you set

+## Identity and Access Management (IAM)

+- Control who is authenticated (signed in) and authorized (has permissions) to use resources
+- When creating an AWS account, you have complete access to all AWS services and resources in the account (i.e. root user).
+This root user should not be used for everyday tasks, even administrative ones.
+Only use the root user to create your first IAM user, and then securely lock away the root user credentials and use them to perform only a few account and service management tasks

+## Elastic Compute Cloud (EC2)

+- Essentially a server that is provisioned to run your application in

+## Systems Manager Session Manager

+- Provide an interface to access your EC2 servers through a browser-based shell on AWS platform or through the AWS Command Line Interface (CLI)
+- Provides secure and auditable instance management without opening inbound ports or managing SSH keys

+## Amazon Machine Images (AMI)

+- Create a "template" of your EC2 server so that it can be reused
+- Includes server and security configurations

+## Auto Scaling Groups

+- Handles availability of your EC2 server (ensure that 1 EC2 server is at least running)
+- Allow configuration to flexibly increase and decrease EC2 instances to match traffic demands

+## Elastic Load Balancer

+- Able to distribute traffic evenly to multiple EC2 instances
+- If an EC2 instance is unhealthy, the traffic will then be routed to a healthy EC2 instance

+## Simple Storage Service (S3)

+- Essentially Dropbox, or a Google Drive

+## CloudFront

+- Used as a Content Distribution Network (CDN).
+To allow users from around the world to access your content in your S3 quickly (low latency, and high transfer speeds)
+- The contents to be served will be distributed to servers across the world

+## Relational Database Service (RDS)

+- Able to provision different database products (e.g. MySQL, PostgreSQL) for your application

+## Lambda

+- Run code without setting up or managing an application/server